Student projects

 During this project, you are expected to

 On-demand meal delivery service (e.g., UberEat) has developed rapidly in recent years, particularly during COVID lockdowns.
 Similar to ride-hailing platforms, on-demand meal delivery platforms promptly collect orders and assign them to couriers for pickup and delivery.
 Differently, some platforms take the bundling strategy that groups several orders with close pickup and delivery locations into bundles.
 Accordingly, each courier service trip consists of multiple pickups and deliveries.
 Typically, solving the order bundling requires extensive evaluations on candidate bundles and each evaluation involves solving a Pickup-and-Delivery-Route-Planning (PDRP) problem.
 This imposes great computational challenge for real-time operations.
-In this project, we will explore a data-driven solution to the order bundling problem.
-Specifically, we will investigate key features that affect the bundle performance and then build clustering algorithms, a class of unsupervised machine learning models, using these features.
+This project aims to develop a reinforcement learning framework to tackle the order bundling problem.

 During this project, you are expected to